stevekinney/react-and-typescript/lessons/use-state-no-default-value.md

   total: number;
 };
 ```

-(**Nota bene**: I've been intentionally somewhat quiet about the difference between types and interfaces, but we'll dig into this in a bit.)

 Let's also imagine for a moment that we have an asynchronous API request called `getCurrentUser`.
 We'll polyfill it as follows for now.